rvandewater/OMOP_MEDS/README.md

 which would resolve to fill in the `username` and `password` from the environment variables `DATASET_DOWNLOAD_USERNAME` and `DATASET_DOWNLOAD_PASSWORD`, respectively.

+###### What if my dataset doesn't support direct download/this style of downloading?

+That's no problem!
+You can simply turn off downloading entirely by setting `do_download=False` in the `configs/main.yaml` or on the command line when you run the pipeline and ensure that your data files are manually downloaded and placed in the appropriate directory (the `raw_input_dir` in the `configs/main.yaml`).
+If there is a technical issue with downloading the data through the format supported so far, you can also file a [GitHub Issue](https://github.com/mmcdermott/ETL_MEDS_Template/issues) outlining your issue and we can attempt to expand the supported libraries to cover your use case!

 #### `pre_MEDS.py`

 This script should be generally modified to include any "pre-MEDS" steps that are necessary to prepare the